Cerebellum-Network/Freeport-Smart-Contracts/index.md

 Create an account such that multiple owners have a claim on their respective share.

-The share numbers are given as a fraction of the TOTAL_SHARES constant.
-The sum of shares must equal TOTAL_SHARES.
+The share numbers are given in basis points (1% of 1%).
+The sum of shares must equal 10,000.
 An owner address can not be repeated.

 Anyone can create distribution accounts including any owners.